 - Spend an afternoon at Aker Brygge – a wharf in the city centre.
 There are some great bars, restaurants and shops and beautiful views across to the Akershus Fortress.

 - Take a stroll around the harbour and hike the Oslomarka trails in the summer.

 - Walk on the Oslo Opera House.
 The unusual design of this building means you can actually take a stroll on and over it.
 There are great views from the top of the city and the fjord and on a sunny day, it’s a stunning spot.

 - Head to the Munch Museet, a museum dedicated to the work of Edvard Munch, including his famous work ‘The Scream’.

 - Visit the Viking Ship Museum on the Bygdøy peninsula.
 A compact museum that houses 3 Viking ships from around 800AD!
-It’s a bargain with entry at 80kr (£6.50), and the fee includes entrance to The Historical Museum too.
+The entrance fee includes entry to The Historical Museum too.